Our speciality is design that realises the full potential of sensitive or challenging sites.

 Based in south west London, Brookes Architects has completed projects across the capital, the UK and Europe, and is currently working on a resort scheme in the Caribbean.
 The practice has a broad – and loyal – client base, a flexible approach to site specific design and a diverse portfolio that includes housing developments, offices, hotels and bars, student housing and private homes, ranging from a one-off bathroom to a £65 million residential scheme in Kingston.

 Evidence of the Brookes Architects approach to creating unique spaces can be found in its own offices.
-Brookes Architects has, over the years, occupied a re-worked public convenience and a disused ticket office.
-The practice is currently based in a converted ex-municipal depot, The Works, in Barnes.
+Brookes Architects has, over the years, occupied a re-worked public convenience and a disused ticket office and a converted ex-municipal depot.

 The clients we work with often bring us adventurous sites.
 We frequently deal with sensitive or challenging ideas and locations.
 That’s no problem for us, it makes our work that much more interesting.